top of page

 "Ora, who began her show-business career as a Vaudeville actress, paved the way for women in the technical arts, and made a lasting name for herself in silent film and radio history."

-Ora Daigle Nichols - Vaudville.jpg
+Ora Daigle Nichols - Vaudville

-AUNT ORA00_edited.jpg
+AUNT ORA

 bottom of page